 If you're looking for a little extra length for "sniffy walks" or neighborhood walks, we recommend an 8, 10, or 12 foot Long Line.
 These lengths will still feel quite manageable, while giving your dog several more feet of freedom.
 You may also consider our Hands Free + Convertible Leash for these types of walks.
 I personally love my 10 foot line for all neighborhood walks.
 Its easy to shorten as needed, but gives my dog several extra feet of freedom to explore and walk at his natural pace!

 A 15 or 20 foot long line can be a great option for hikes, decompression walks, beach trips, working on recall, or using your leash as a drag line.
 We generally recommend 15 feet as a great place to start for a "general purpose" long line.
 Anything longer than 20 feet will be more of a challenge to manage.
 If you are going to select a long line that is longer than 20 feet, we recommend that you have a very solid recall with your dog and that you are confident in your dog's ability to respond to cues when you are out in the world.
 The last thing you want is your dog to be pulling at the end of a 30 or 50 foot long line, and this can in fact be a safety issue for you or for others!

 Once you've selected the best size and length for your Leash or Long Line, you'll want to choose your hardware type and any other add on options from our product pages.
-To learn more about these options, check out this blog post, and as always, if you have questions, please email us!
+To learn more About Our Leash Customization Options, or if you have questions, please email us!